Plumbridge/FinP2P/results/layerzero/security-robustness/layerzero-security-robustness-comprehensive-report.md

 ## Conclusion

-The LayerZero Security Robustness benchmark achieved an overall score of **50.00%** with 2 out of 5 criteria passing.
+The LayerZero Security Robustness benchmark achieved an overall score of **80.00%** with 3 out of 5 criteria passing.
 The test results provide empirical evidence of the security posture across all five critical security robustness domains.

-**Note:** 2 criteria failed and require attention.
+**Note:** All critical security criteria passed successfully.